DataFrames - Part 1

 In this case, both columns contain floating point (decimal) numbers.

-Download the data file ‘loan_data.csv’ using the link given above in “Materials for this Lesson”.
+Download the data file ‘loan_data.csv’ using the link given above in Summary and Setup for this Lesson”.
 It contains data that can be used for the assessment of loan applications.
 Read the data into a DataFrame.
-It is best to assign it a name other than ‘df’ (to avoid overwriting the Evereley data set).
+It is best to assign it a name other than ‘df’ (to avoid overwriting the Evereley dataset).

 PYTHON